-The BRSR indicates the Company's performance against the principles of the 'National Guidelines on Responsible Business Conduct'.
-This would enable the Members to have an insight into Environmental, Social and Governance initiatives of the Company.
+The BRSR indicates the Company's performance against Certification in Industry domain specific standards such the principles of the 'National Guidelines on Responsible as AS9100 (Aerospace), TL9000 (Telecom) and ISO 13485 Business Conduct'.
+This would enable the Members to (Medical devices) are also maintained. have an insight into Environmental, Social and Governance